thoughtram/blog/gatsby/content/blog/ownership-in-rust/index.md

 First and foremost it's good to understand what memory safety actually means when it comes to discussing what makes Rust stand out as a programming language.
 Especially when coming from a non-systems programming background, or with mainly experience in garbage collected languages, it might be a bit harder to appreciate this fundamental feature of Rust.

-As Will Crichton states in his great article [Memory Safety in Rust: A Case Stud with C](http://willcrichton.net/notes/rust-memory-safety/):
+As Will Crichton states in his great article [Memory Safety in Rust: A Case Study with C](http://willcrichton.net/notes/rust-memory-safety/):

 "_Memory safety is the property of a program where memory pointers used always point to valid memory, i.e. allocated and of the correct type/size.
 Memory safety is a correctness issue—a memory unsafe program may crash or produce nondeterministic output depending on the bug._"